 Article 5(1) of the Law on the Human Rights and Equality Institution of Turkey prohibits discrimination in the provision of education.
 Under Article 3(2), non-discrimination grounds are limited to race/ethnicity, religion/belief, disability and age.
-Sexual orientation is excluded.
+In addition, Article 7 of the Law on Civil Servants prohibits discrimination on enumerated grounds by civil servants while carrying out their duties, which implicitly covers education.
+Again, Article 122(1)(b) of the Turkish Penal Code prohibits discrimination in education, as it can be regarded as 'a certain service offered to the public'.
+Sexual orientation is excluded in all of these laws and provisions.

 According to Article 42 of the Constitution, primary education is compulsory and free of charge in public schools, and Turkish is the sole language of instruction in education.
 Education at various levels is covered by the following legislation: Law on Primary Education (No. 222); Basic Law on National Education (No. 1739); Law on Vocational Training (No. 3308); Higher Education Law (No. 2547); Law on Unification of Education (No. 430); Law on Eight-year Compulsory and Uninterrupted Education (No. 4306); Law on Foreign Language Education and Teaching of Different Languages and Dialects of Turkish Citizens (No. 2923) and the Law on Private Education Institutions (No. 5580).
 A prohibition on discrimination in education, however, is found only in Article 4 of the Basic Law on National Education, in which the only prohibited grounds are language, race, disability, gender and religion, and in Article 15 of the Law on Persons with Disabilities.
 The mandatory school age is 69 months and the mandatory minimum period of schooling is 12 years.
 There is no education provided for pupils as regards discrimination, and discriminatory content about all religious and faith groups remains in place.
-150

-Students belonging to religious minorities
+181 As stated by the European Commission, school textbooks still need to be revised, especially regarding some content on secularism, religion and gender inequality, as they carry discriminatory content based on religion and gender.
+182

-According to the state party report submitted by Turkey to the UN committee, 'the word 'minorities" encompasses only groups of persons defined and recognized as such on the basis of multilateral or bilateral instruments to which Turkey is party', and the only international treaty that covers minority rights is the Lausanne Treaty.
-151
+As regards students to belonging religious minorities, according to the state party report submitted by Turkey to the UN committee, 'the word "minorities" encompasses only groups of persons defined and recognized as such on the basis of multilateral or bilateral